methodicalcloud/methodicalcloud-site/content/podcast/index.md

 ---
 title: "Podcast"
+description: "The Methodical Cloud podcast for automation, clarity, and systems that don’t suck"
 ---

 Welcome to *Diagram the Damn Thing* — the Methodical Cloud podcast where we dig into the messy, the misunderstood, and the overcomplicated world of systems design.